This chapter explains the foundations of asynchronous programming in JavaScript.

 setTimeout()

 is available on both browsers and Node.js.
-The next subsection shows it in action.
+We can view setTimeout()

 JavaScript makes a guarantee for tasks: